B3V0N/B3V0N/README.md

 - 🌱 I’m currently working on IoT (RaspberryPi) project and interests are **hardware, networking and wireless security**

-- 👯 I’m looking to collaborate on **web development and open source projects**
+- 👯 I’m looking to collaborate on ** open source projects**

 - 💬 Ask me about **network and hardware security**

-- ⚡ Fun fact **I love tinkering with computer hardware and disassemble them to research on them, learn new exploits and fix them**
+- ⚡ Fun fact **I love tinkering with computer hardware to research on them, learn new exploits and fix them**

 <br />